28 Comments (+add yours?)

 If you can’t agree to the monogamous marriage your wife wants, the marriage is over.
 You should both proceed to working out the most amicable and least damaging way to move forward.

 If both of you decide that you want to be together and are willing to try polyamory, then both of you really need to practice radical honesty as you proceed.
 Investigate the different ways that other people live polyamory.
-Meet poly people and get to know them.
+Meet polyamorous people and get to know them.
 Don’t even consider looking for more lovers right now.
 Talk to people who are willing to open up and tell you about how they work out issues like jealousy, resources, child care, safer sex, etc. Meet people face to face, not just online.
-A net search should find a poly group in your area, or at least in the nearest major metropolitan area.
+A thorough search should find a polyamorous networking or support group in your area, or at least in the nearest major metropolitan area.
 You want to get to know people well enough to truly see how they live, not just the faces they choose to present online.
 Be honest with them about your situation.

 Be extremely honest with each other about what you do and do not like, and what you want to try.
 If something doesn’t work for both of you, be willing to give it up and move on to something else.
 There’s no One True Way to live polyamory other than being honest, open and loving with all the people with whom you are involved.